HugoBruins/cancatchers/arduino/cansat_code/readme.md

 ## extra information

-I recommendd testing all the codes one by one in the following order:
+I recommend testing all the codes one by one in the following order:

 1. cansat_code_gps.ino
 2. cansat_code_gps_sd.ino